 The Investment and Securities Act mandates the directors of a target company to send circulars to members of the target company expressing their opinion one way or the other on a takeover bid.
-A dissenting director can also circulate his or her opinion to the shareholders.
+A dissenting director can also circulate their opinion to the shareholders.